mapbender/mapbender-documentation/en/functions/basic/scale_selector.rst

 Scale Selector
 **************

-Displays a selectbox with scales.
+This element displays a selectbox with scales.
 The map scale changes when a different value from the selectbox is chosen.
-Notice: The selectbox offers the scales that are defined for the Map Element.
+The selectbox only offers scales that have been defined in the map element.

 .. image:: ../../../figures/scale_selector.png
      :scale: 100